Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 creating additional commands customized to the user's needs.
 Also, it is possible to re-configure how the Selenium-IDE generates its Selenium-RC code.
 This allows users to customize the generated code to fit in with their own test frameworks.
-Finally, Selenium is fully an Open Source project where code can be modified and enhancements can be submitted for contribution.
+Finally, Selenium is an Open Source project where code can be modified and enhancements can be submitted for contribution.

 About this Book